Easy Creamy Mashed Potatoes

 - 1 cup sour cream

-- ½ cup whole milk
+- ½ cup half and half

 - 1 teaspoon garlic powder

-- ½ teaspoon black pepper
+- ¼ teaspoon black pepper

-- Fresh parsley, as optional garnish
+- Fresh parsley as optional garnish

 Instructions

 - Wash and peel potatoes, discarding skins.
-Cut into 2-inch cubes.
+Cut into 2-inch cubes.Â

 Notes

-- If you don't have a handheld or stand mixer: Use a potato masher, then stir in remaining ingredients.
-The texture will not be as light and fluffy, but will still taste great.
+- If you don't have a handheld or stand mixer: Use a potato masher, then stir in the remaining ingredients.
+The texture will not be as light and fluffy, but it will still taste great.

 Can You make these potatoes a day a head?